Overview

 Objectives

-The Global Shield will increase protection for vulnerable people and countries by substantially enhancing Climate and Disaster Risk Finance and Insurance (CDRFI).
-Greater financial protection, and faster and more reliable disaster response will help to cost-efficiently and effectively minimise and address losses and damages associated with impacts of climate change.
+The Global Shield increases protection for vulnerable people and countries by substantially enhancing Climate and Disaster Risk Finance and Insurance (CDRFI).
+Greater financial protection, and faster and more reliable disaster response helps to cost-efficiently and effectively respond to loss and damage associated with impacts of climate change.

-The Global Shield will close urgent protection gaps in countries by designing, funding, and facilitating interventions.
+The Global Shield closes urgent protection gaps in countries by designing, funding, and facilitating interventions.
 All interventions will be based on national ownership.
-The Global Shield will ensure more systematic, coherent, and sustained financial protection through the following building blocks (see graphic below).
+The Global Shield ensures more systematic, coherent, and sustained financial protection through the following building blocks (see graphic below).

 You might also be interested in these pages